RESEARCH STARTER

 The reservation system was firmly in place by the late nineteenth century, and it caused considerable change in the work patterns of tribal groups.
 For the most part, hunting and fishing were no longer possible on the restricted land base, and traditional agricultural practices were not viable or were discouraged.
 The reservation system afforded little opportunity for Indian people to provide adequately for their families, and it is directly linked to contemporary reservation poverty.

 During the early reservation period, some Indian men worked for federal agents as freight haulers, policemen, and laborers.
 Indian women sometimes sold pottery, beadwork, baskets, or other small items.
 Income from these sources was small.
 Government policy largely confined Indian people to their reservations, so they were unable to sell their labor for wages off the reservations.
-Federal Indian policy, most notably the General Allotment Act (1887), reduced the Indian land base and subdivided the land among many heirs so that productive use of reservation lands became nearly impossible.
-High Indian unemployment rates caused gradual loosening of federal policies of confinement to reservations, and by the early twentieth century Indians commonly worked in off-reservation jobs as laborers on farms and ranches, and in mines.
+Federal Indian policy, most notably the General Allotment Act (1887), reduced the American Indian land base and subdivided the land among many heirs so that productive use of reservation lands became nearly impossible.
+High Indian unemployment rates caused a gradual loosening of federal policies of confinement to reservations, and by the early twentieth century, American Indians commonly worked in off-reservation jobs as laborers on farms and ranches and in mines.
 The 1930 census indicates that 80 percent of Indian men were working for wages, mostly in agricultural jobs.
 Most of this work was unskilled, seasonal, and off-reservation.

 The 1930s

-In the 1930s, federal Indian policy sought to address the problem of high unemployment and poor economic opportunity on the reservations.
+In the 1930s, federal American Indian policy sought to address the problem of high unemployment and poor economic opportunity on the reservations.
 A 1928 study, The Problem of Indian Administration, commonly known as the Meriam Report, criticized federal Indian policy that intentionally removed Indian control over lands and resources and contributed to the widespread poverty and unemployment that characterized reservations.
 Partly in response to this study, the Indian Reorganization Act was passed in 1934.
 This act was intended to enable tribes to consolidate severely checkerboarded reservation lands, take out low-interest loans to establish economic ventures on reservations, and increase farming and ranching opportunities on reservations.
-The Great Depression prevented any significant business development on reservations; however, a fair number of Indian people benefited through various New Deal programs, particularly the Indian Division of the Civilian Conservation Corps, which employed and trained more than eighty-five thousand Indians in nine years.
+The Great Depression prevented any significant business development on reservations; however, a fair number of Indian people benefited through various New Deal programs, particularly the Indian Division of the Civilian Conservation Corps, which employed and trained more than eighty-five thousand American Indians in nine years.
 During the same period, the Bureau of Indian Affairs organized a division to place Indians in off-reservation jobs.

 Changes in the Mid-Twentieth Century

-Thousands of Indians joined the wage labor force during World War II.
-Many Indian men and women joined the armed services or moved to urban areas to work in war industries.
+Thousands of American Indians joined the wage labor force during World War II.
+Many American Indian men and women joined the armed services or moved to urban areas to work in war industries.
 After the war, many Indian people remained in urban centers, while those who returned to reservations began to focus on reservation economic development and employment.
 Reservations remained poor and unemployment high, however.
 Few jobs came to the reservations, tribes had difficulty securing loans, reservation laws made business investments difficult, and many reservations were distant from markets.
 Additionally, off-reservation seasonal farming jobs became scarce with increasing technology.
-As a result, large-scale Indian urban migration continued after World War II and was encouraged by the federal policy of the 1950s known as relocation.
-Through the relocation program, Indians were removed to urban areas where jobs could be found.
+As a result, large-scale American Indian urban migration continued after World War II and was encouraged by the federal policy of the 1950s known as relocation.
+Through the relocation program, American Indians were removed to urban areas where jobs could be found.
 They received job training and housing assistance.
 The lack of any meaningful jobs on reservations, coupled with federal Indian policy, contributed to unprecedented Indian migration to urban areas from 1950 to 1980.
-By the 1980 census, more than half the Indian population resided in urban areas.
+By the 1980 census, more than half the American Indian population resided in urban areas.
 Indians continue to move to cities because of poor economic opportunities on reservations.
 Urban Indians experience higher employment rates and per capita incomes than reservation Indians.
-They remain poor, however, with per capita income slightly ahead of urban African Americans and well behind urban whites, and unemployment rates more than double those of the urban white population.
+They remain poor, however, with per capita income slightly ahead of urban African Americans and well behind urban White people, and unemployment rates more than double those of the urban White population.

 The federal government abandoned relocation programs in the late 1960s and turned its attention to revitalizing reservation economies.
-Concurrently, tribal governments were strengthened and tribes began pursuing economic development initiatives independent of the federal government.
+Concurrently, tribal governments were strengthened, and tribes began pursuing economic development initiatives independent of the federal government.
 Success has been mixed, and reservations still have high unemployment and poverty rates.

 Modern Labor Force Participation